 The handler ideally starts the dog in a position that’s downwind from the area to be searched.
 If the area is hilly and the temperatures are hot, the dog should start in an elevated position since the air (scents) will be rising.

 Once in position, the dog heads toward the scent, criss-crossing its way back and forth through the scent cone.
 I know, clear as mud, right?
-Let me see if I can find that sketch … Okay, I have it and I’ll tape here so you can see it while I describe what you’re seeing.
+Let me see if I can find that sketch … Okay, I have it and I’ve taped below to help you better understand how this works.

 Therefore, when we see the dogs running back back and forth, what they’re actually doing is running until they no longer smell their target.
 When that happens they make a U-turn and run in the opposite direction until they no longer smell it in that direction.
 Then they once again turn and go in the opposite direction until they scent is no longer detected.
 They continue this pattern all while moving closer and closer to the scent.
-As they move toward the scent as it grows stronger.
+As they move toward the scent as it grows stronger and as a result the cone becomes smaller.

 Finally, they reach their target and the handler gives them their toy as a reward for doing a fantastic job.
 The toy, after all, is what they’re after.
 Not a dead body or a package of cocaine.
 Finding the target of their search is merely the means they use to get to their beloved toy and a bit of fun time with their handler.
 Believe me, these dogs are full of energy and they love to run and play and jump and … well, they love being dogs, and that’s part of what keeps them in such great shape, physically.